In the evergreen world of affiliate marketing, sites built from aged domains are undeniably thriving.

 How about I show you this?

-They are both affiliate sites built from an expired domain with lower DR and yet still performing that great.
+They are both affiliate sites built from an aged domain with lower DR and yet still performing that great.

 Oh, it’s from different niches by the way.